bdjohnson529/terraform-ec2/README.md

 ```

 ## SSH into EC2
-Modify `key_name` within the `aws_instance` to the name of your key.
 Set the permissions on your key.
 ```bash
 chmod 400 retool-key.pem
 ```